TJ Friedl Player Props: Reds vs. Astros

-After going 2-for-3 with an RBI in his last game, TJ Friedl and the Cincinnati Reds take on the Houston Astros (who will start J.P.
-France) at 8:10 PM ET on Friday.
+After batting .333 with seven doubles, four walks and four RBI in his past 10 games, TJ Friedl and the Cincinnati Reds face the Houston Astros (who will start Brandon Bielak) at 4:10 PM ET on Saturday.

-He racked up two hits (going 2-for-3 with an RBI) in his most recent appearance against the Royals.
+In his last game he had a hitless showing (0-for-4) against the Astros.

 TJ Friedl Game Info & Props vs. the Astros